MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

     - Subnet should have route tables associated with the route pointing to the Internet gateway
     - Instances should have a Public IP or Elastic IP address assigned
     - Security groups and NACLs associated with the Instance should allow relevant traffic
+  - E-gress only Internet Gateway
+    - a horizontally scaled, redundant, and highly available VPC component
+    - allows outbound communication over IPv6 from instances in your VPC to the internet
+    - prevents the internet from initiating an IPv6 connection with your instances
+    - for use with IPv6 traffic only; to enable outbound-only internet communication over IPv4, use a NAT gateway instead
+- **DNS**
+   - When you launch an EC2 instance into a **default** VPC, AWS provides it with public and private DNS hostnames that correspond to the public IPv4 and private IPv4 addresses for the instance
+   - when you launch an instance into a **non-default** VPC, AWS provides the instance with a private DNS hostname only
+      - New instances will only be provided with public DNS hostname depending on two DNS attributes: the DNS resolution and DNS hostnames, that you have specified for your VPC, and if your instance has a public IPv4 address
+      - hence, DNS resolution and DNS hostnames need to be enabled so that your instance in a new VPC has an associated DNS hostname
+   - by default, AWS DNS does not respond to requests from outside the VPC
+      - The work around is to create a EC2 hosted DNS instance that does zone transfers from the internal DNS, and allows itself to be queried by external servers
 - US-East-1A AZ in my AWS account is not the same as in someone else's AWS account - all randomized
 - Amazon reserves 5 IP addresses within your subnets
 - need a minimum of 2 public subnets to deploy an internet facing (application) load balancer